Droslj/HIF-1-driven-stemness-in-CSC-murine---/README.md

 **Keywords**<br>
 Hypoxic response, Stemness signature, HIF-1α-Driven Stemness, CSC, TCGA, Survivability studies, Fluidic stress

-THe goal of this project is to learn more about the use of marker-based enrichment strategy for building baseline of stemness transcription factors.
+The goal of this project is to learn more about the use of marker-based enrichment strategy for building baseline of stemness transcription factors.
 Complete project was planned in several phases<br>
 > (1) Upstream processing -> setting up the DEseq2 pipeline to obtain signatures specific to this process<br>
 > (2) Downstream processing -> discover the best ways to deconvolve public TCGA data using signatures<br>